roytirtha/Sust-Course-Management-Forum/README.md

 # Sust-Course-Management-Forum-And-Leaderboard
 This is a web application that is made in Django Framework.
-This application has two type of users that is Student & Teacher.
-I have used an unique field so that any user can not registered as teacher.
-The teachers take their code form the super admin who is randomly generated the code and put this code in the  registration form to register as a teacher.
-The teacher can create any discussion forum but the student cant.
-The Add button will only visible to teachers while creating the discussion forum.
-The students can't see this button.
+This application has two types of users which are the Student & the Teacher.
+I have used an unique field so that any user can not register as a teacher.
+The teachers take their code form the super admin, who randomly generates the code, and put this code in the  registration form to register as a teacher.
+The teacher can create any discussion forum but the student cannot.
+The Add button will only be visible to teachers while creating the discussion forum.
+The students cannot see this button.

-The Student or Teacher can create a post and comment a post.
-Other user can give points to any comment (only one time).
-And based on this points, I make leaderboard to show which user has the maximum contribution in giving answers to various posts.
-Also this application has a notification system that will notify any user if anyone make comments to any of his posts.
+The Student or Teacher can create a post and comment on a post.
+Other users can give points to any comment (only one time).
+And based on these points, I made the leaderboard to show which user has the maximum contribution in giving answers to various posts.
+Also this application has a notification system that will notify any user if anyone comments any of his/her posts.
-# To run this you must installed python and virtual environmet to your system
+# To run this, you must install python and virtual environmet on your system
 # Some Snapshots
 ![web2](https://user-images.githubusercontent.com/55923593/125628907-bdca9cac-12e2-4daa-b19e-57f5bb0ee30e.png)
 ![web5](https://user-images.githubusercontent.com/55923593/125628956-8d32ae39-e58b-4c18-866a-e9ff1cbd6b47.png)